 Have you considered a career in architecture?
-High school students interested in the design professions are encouraged to join us at the University of Maryland School of Architecture, Planning and Preservation for ARCH150.
+High school students interested in the design professions are encouraged to join us at the University of Maryland School of Architecture, Planning and Preservation for ARCH150: Discovering Architecture, UMD’s three-week summer introduction to the built environment for high school students.

 Discover an Exciting Career in Architecture

-Have you ever dreamed of designing buildings, bridges or parks?
-If that sounds exciting, then the University of Maryland's Discovering Architecture summer course is for you.
-This hands-on course is designed to assist you in making an intelligent choice about a possible career in architecture.
-You will learn about careers in architecture, landscape architecture and urban design planning.
+ARCH150: Discovering Architecture is a hands-on course designed to assist you in making an intelligent choice about a possible career in architecture.
+You will learn about careers in architecture, landscape architecture, and urban design planning.
 We'll introduce you to successful architects, take you on tours of architectural landmarks and teach you basic design principles that you will use to complete your own design project.
 It's a great way to try on a career before you start college.

 Work in the School of Architecture